stephenharris/Event-Organiser-CSV/readme.txt

 = 0.1.1 =
 * Added support for post meta
-* Fixed bug with importing Venues with "&" in the name
+* Fixed bugt with importing Venues with "&" in the name

 = 0.1.0 =
 * First release